-Published quarterly by Advocate Aurora Health, the Journal of Patient-Centered Research and Reviews (JPCRR) is a diamond open access, peer-reviewed medical journal devoted to advancing health care practices, health outcomes, and patient experiences.
+With new issues published quarterly, the Journal of Patient-Centered Research and Reviews (JPCRR) is a diamond open access, peer-reviewed medical journal devoted to advancing patient-centered care practices, health outcomes, and patient experiences.

 JPCRR is indexed in PubMed Central, Directory of Open Access Journals, Google Scholar, Crossref, and Web of Science’s Emerging Sources Citation Index.
 Articles are catalogued in library databases OCLC Worldcat, ProQuest Summon, Ex Libris Primo, and EBSCO Discovery.
 Follow @JPCRR on Twitter or join our email list to be notified of newly published issues.

 JPCRR is currently accepting submissions in all article categories offered.
 The journal does not consider single case reports or letters to the editor/noninvited commentaries.
 JPCRR does not charge article processing or open access publication fees at this time.
-See Author Instructions or for more information.
+See Author Instructions for more information.
 If you are interested in volunteering to serve as a peer reviewer of submissions to the journal, please .